After SC order on Pegasus, Rahul Gandhi says Oppn's stand vindicated, steps up attack on govt | Politics

 ''We had jointly blocked Parliament.
 And today the Supreme Court has given its opinion and basically supported what we were saying,'' the former Congress chief said.

-''We were asking three basic questions -- who authorised Pegasus, which agency, which person authorised Pegasus as we all know Pegasus cannot be bought by a private individual, it has to be bought by a government; the second question was who was it used against and the final thing was, did any other country have access to information of our people,'' he said.
+''We were asking three basic questions -- who authorised Pegasus, which agency, which person authorised Pegasus as we all know Pegasus cannot be bought by a private individual, it has to be bought by a government. ''The second question was who was it used against and the final thing was, did any other country have access to information of our people,'' he said and asked whether this data was kept outside the country or not.

 No answers were given to these questions, Gandhi alleged.